dfinity/chain-fusion-signer/HACKING.md

 # Hacking

-This document lists information useful for development and deployment purpose.
+This document lists information useful for development purpose.

 For a concise, end-to-end release checklist (version bump, staging, and the production NNS proposal), see [RELEASE.md](RELEASE.md).